 To comply with these requirements, Title I of the Omaha Public Schools provides and coordinates enrollment, tutoring, mentoring, and employment services.
 It also contributes supplies and equipment ranging from paper and writing utensils to computers and educational software.
 Free lunch as well as transportation to their school of origin is also provided to students experiencing homelessness.
 The OPS Title I office works with local area shelters and social agencies to provide personnel to help deliver these essential services.

 Homeless educational services in the Omaha Public School District may be requested by contacting:

-Further information on the McKinney-Vento Act may be found on the National Center for Homeless Education Web site at http://www.naehcy.org.
+Further information on the McKinney-Vento Act may be found on the National Center for Homeless Education website at https://www.naehcy.org.

 Who are "Homeless Children"?